 but he adds the beliefs at the front:

 - Your beliefs will guide your thoughts.

 - Your character will funnel into your destiny.

-Thus, and only thus far I believe in the “law of attraction”.
-Our lens on reality will determine your perception, our perception determines our actions, and these become our new reality.
+Thus, and only thus far I believe in the “law of attraction” concept: our lens on reality will determine our perception, our perception determines our actions, and these become our new reality.
 It’s an incremental feedback loop of weaving a thread that only in retrospect can be called “fate”.
 We can go through life moaning or grateful.
 Crooked or upright.
 Accepting or protesting.
 Not accepting the injustices and dreads of this world, but accepting that this world is merely a temporary scene in G°d’s beautiful plan.
 And adding our positive influence wherever we can.
 As long as there is breath in our lungs, it is not too late to repent and shift the course of our destiny.